erling-d-andersen/parallel-tasks-in-C/README.md

 cilk_spawn g();
 cilk sync;
 </pre>
 will make the functions f and g run in parallel.
 Very simple and very powerful.
+I have relied on Cilk as implemented in Intel C to run my code.
+Unforfortuantely Intel has [deprecated](https://software.intel.com/en-us/forums/intel-cilk-plus/topic/745556) support Cilk code.

+So Cilk seems dead but it seems a Cilk inspired parallel feature has just been introduced in Julia.
+For details see the [Julia blog](https://julialang.org/blog/2019/07/multithreading).
+Also the original inventors of Cilk is still working on it.
+See [Cilk at MIT](http://cilk.mit.edu).